simreaney/simreaney.github.io/_portfolio/portfolio-JavaFloodOne.md

 ---
-title: Indonesia: Java Flood One"
+title: "Indonesia: Java Flood One"
 excerpt: "Development of a flood early warning system for bankside communities in Java, Indonesia.<br/>"
 collection: portfolio
 ---